riya0412/TXON_03/README.md

 # TXON_03

-TXON Machine Learning internship tast 03 - Face Recognition Based Attendance System
+TXON Machine Learning internship task 03 - Face Recognition Based Attendance System

 Face Recognition is a broad challenge of verifying or identifying people in pictures or video.